High-speed rail in Europe: Frankfurt to Marseille

 After the inauguration of the LGV Rhin-Rhône in 2011 a daily high-speed TGV service has been introduced between Frankfurt Hbf and Marseille St. Charles via Strasbourg, Mulhouse, Lyon and Valence with a total travel time under 8h.

 Channel Tunnel

 The construction of the Channel Tunnel, completed in 1994, provided the impetus for the first cross-border high-speed rail line.
 In 1993, the LGV Nord, which connects Paris to the Belgian border and the Channel Tunnel via Lille, was opened.
 Initial travel times through the tunnel from London to Paris and Brussels were about 3 hours.
 In 1997, a dedicated high-speed line to Brussels, HSL 1, was opened.
 In 2007, High Speed 1, the Channel Tunnel Rail Link to London, was completed after a partial opening in 2003.
 All three lines were built to the French LGV standards, including electrification at 25 kV.
 The Channel tunnel itself is geometrically achievable to provide 200 km/h speed, but it is limited to 160 km/h.
-In 1990s it was claimed that such speed restriction is temporary.
+In the 1990s it was claimed that such speed restriction is temporary.